developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 The Notification Controller[^10], on the other hand, is responsible for both receiving and sending notifications.
-It can receive the events from the external sources, e.g. GitHub[^11], and acts upon them as defined in its CRDs.
+It can receive the events from the external sources[^11], e.g. GitHub, and acts upon them as defined in its CRDs.
 It can also send notifications from your cluster to the external services.
 This can include sending notifications or alerts to Slack, Discord, etc.